Oracle training, SQL tutorials, Oracle tutorials and Oracle consulting

-For Better, Faster, Smarter, Oracle Solutions
+For Better, Faster, Smarter,

-Oracle PL/SQL Collection Types
+Oracle PL/SQL Collections

 Let's take a look at how we use each of these in turn.